 Admin rule is the name given to the number of approvals required from all Administrators to authorize sensitive actions in your workspace (for example: creating an account, revoking a user...).
 It's the minimum number of approvals that must be collected before a request is effective.

 How can I set up the admin rule?

 To properly operate in your workspace, the admin rule must be set up in such way that:

-- there are at least three Administrators registered and a maximum of 20.
+- there are at least three Administrators registered.